About Permanent Makeup

 Pricing for both eyebrows is $550 plus tax, which includes the second application.

 Permanent makeup can also be used to correct many skin ailments.
 The pigments are customized to match the surrounding skin tone are implanted over several sessions into the white areas to re-colour and blend making the areas less obvious.
 The colour from micropigmentation gives an ability to camouflage, correct and enhance by allowing it to match your natural skin tone and improve your appearance.

 Para-Medical make-up can help camouflage the following conditions:

 - Alopecia - Alopecia is an autoimmune disorder which causes hair loss.
 Permanent make-up is a good solution for individuals who have lost their eyebrows and eyelashes to this condition.
 It can recreate the eyebrows completely, fill in bald patches and line the eyes to give the illusion of eyelashes.
 This saves the everyday hassle of having to pencil them in and it will significantly improve your appearance.

-- Pre & Post Chemotherapy - by imitating a patient's brow shape before hair loss occurs can ensure that its natural shape will be sustained through and after chemotherapy treatments.
+- Pre and Post Chemotherapy - By imitating a patient's brow shape before hair loss occurs can ensure that its natural shape will be sustained through and after chemotherapy treatments.
 Microbladding technique at Toronto Cosmetic Clinic will allow for a hair simulated 3D effect of the brows.

 Medical tattooing is also used to correct the shape and colour of irregular or faded areolas.
-The pigmentation procedure is simple and usually pain-free; however a topical anesthetic is usually all that is needed to ensure comfort.
+The pigmentation procedure is simple and usually pain-free, however a topical anaesthetic is usually all that is needed to ensure comfort.